Common New Student Questions

 - I've lost my keys, what should I do?

-If students lose their room key, their lock is re-keyed for their safety.
+Contact the College Locksmith in Physical Plant.
+If the key is lost and the lock is re-keyed for their safety.
 Students will be billed $35.00 for each key lost.

 This will cover the expense of re-keying the front door, replacing all keys, and the paperwork involved.